orionrobots/orionrobots.github.io/content/2024/12/23-vscode-for-micropython/23-vscode-for-micropython.md

 /dev/ttyACM0 e6614104034c1035 2e8a:0005 MicroPython Board in FS mode
 ```

-I have more MPremote information elsewhere, but what about closer VSCode integration?
+See [About MPRemote](/2024/01/21/21-aboutmpremote.html) for more information about this handy tool.
+What about closer VSCode integration?

 ## VSCode MicroPico extension